Configuring HSRP

 Enables the HSRP feature.
 Use the no form of this command to disable HSRP for all groups.

-Configuring the HSRP Version
+Configure the HSRP version

 You can configure the HSRP version.
 If you change the version for existing groups, Cisco NX-OS reinitializes HSRP for those groups because the virtual MAC address changes.
-The HSRP version applies to all groups on the interface
+The HSRP version applies to all groups on the interface.

 Note